RipleyHyena/Snowfall/README.md

 ### Lights

 Having a lantern item dynamically adds a portable light source.
+Press L once to turn on, twice to turn off.
+It also doesn't display under certain conditions.

 ### Starting up the list
 Open the installation folder and double click on the program called `ModOrganizer.exe`.